-- approximately \$28.0 million to fund commercialization investments for our late-stage epilepsy products, Libervant and Sympazan, as well as our ALS product candidate, AQST-117; - approximately \$13.0 million to fund the commencement of our clinical trials for our complex molecules AQST-108 and AQST-305; - approximately \$2.0 million to identify our new pipeline candidates in CNS diseases and other therapeutic categories and indications; and - the remainder for general corporate purposes, including working capital and capital expenditures.
+- approximately \$ million to fund pre-launch commercialization investments for our late-stage epilepsy products, Libervant and Sympazan, as well as our ALS product candidate, AQST-117; - approximately \$ million to fund the commencement of our clinical trials for our complex molecules AQST-108 and AQST-305; - approximately \$ million to identify our new pipeline candidates in CNS diseases and other therapeutic categories and indications; and - the remainder for general corporate purposes, including working capital and capital expenditures.

 We believe that the net proceeds from this offering, combined with the revenue from partnered product activities and our existing cash and cash equivalents, will be sufficient to fund our operations at least through the next 24 months, including the investments identified above.
 Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition, which could change in the future as our plans and business conditions evolve.
-For example, we may change our priorities due to the success or failure of certain of our clinical trials or what we perceive the market for our product candidates to be and as such may reallocate resources to other product candidates in our pipeline ahead of those we currently intend to prioritize with the use of proceeds from this offering.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the consummation of this offering, or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual use of the net proceeds will vary depending on numerous factors, including our ability to obtain additional financing, the progress, cost and results of our proprietary commercialized product candidate programs, including our planned clinical trials, and whether we are able to enter into future collaborative arrangements.
 As a result, our management will have broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds from this offering.